codeforester/base/README.md

     import lib/base_defaults.sh

-## I want to make sure I keep my base repository updated always.
+## I want to make sure I keep my Base repository updated always.
 How can I do it?

 Add this to your `user/$USER.sh` file: